williamstein/jpython/HACKING.md

 ## Modifying the compiler

-Edit the files in the `src` directory to make your changes, then use the`./try.py` script to test them.
-This script will compile an updated version ofthe compiler with your changes, if any, and use it to run the snippet of codeyou pass to it.
+Edit the files in the `src` directory to make your changes, then do `npm run test` to test them.
+This will compile an updated version of the compiler with your changes, if any, and use it to run the test suite.
+You can also use `try.py` to test specific things.
 For example:

 ```sh
 ~/jpython$ ./try.py 'print("Hello world")'
 ```

-will compile `print ("Hello world")` and show you the output on stdout.
+will compile `print ("Hello world")` and show you the compilation output on stdout.
 You can tell it to omit the baselib, so you can focus on the output, with the `-m` switch, like this:

 ```sh
 ~/jpython$ ./try.py -m 'print("Hello world")'